Python-SIP/sip/doc/pyproject_toml.rst

 The key/values in this section apply to the project as a whole.
 Unless stated otherwise, all values are strings.
-Unless stated otherwise, the values of all string and list options may contain environment markers as defined in `PEP 508
+Unless stated otherwise, the values of all list options may contain environment markers as defined in `PEP 508
 <https://www.python.org/dev/peps/pep-0508/>`__.

 **abi-version**